LloydRivers/WarehouseManagement/README.md

 - EventBus notifies all subscribers (InventoryService, FinancialReportService, etc.).
 - The inventory is updated, and financial data is recalculated.

+📁 **For a high-level system overview, see [`sequence.md`](./sequence.md)** This file contains a Mermaid sequence diagram that visually outlines the main event-driven flow of the application.

 ### 🧪 Example Event Chain

 ```